Ben Sherman

 Ben Sherman is a British clothing brand selling shirts, sweaters, suits, outerwear, shoes and accessories predominantly for men.
+Ben Sherman has been described as an 'iconic British brand'.
 Ben Sherman designs sometimes feature the Royal Air Force roundel which is often called the mod target.
 In its beginnings in the 1960s, the company made its mark with fashionable short sleeved, button-down collared shirts.